-UPDATE: Check out the recipe for the marinade AND how to roast your turkey by clicking here!
+UPDATE: Check out the recipe for the marinade AND how to roast your turkey!
 (Note: in this recipe, I really should have pulverized the garlic until it really became a smooth paste, but the food processor I was working with wasn’t cooperative.
 Check out the other recipe for more info!)

 Ahh Thanksgiving.
 That sweet sweet time of year when we students get to peel ourselves off of our sticky, coffee stained desks, dust off the end of semester mix of procrastination, shame, and terror, and enjoy…some turkey.

 Thanksgiving has always been a big tradition for our family.
 There’s always the traditional spread–turkey, stuffing, mashed potatoes, green beans, gravy, and cranberry sauce.
 But then sometimes, as with Thanksgiving spent here in the US with my grandparents while the rest of the family is in Beijing, there’s the nontraditional Chinese fair–the braised bork belly, Chinese veggies, and any other random dish that my grandparents and great aunt favor at the time.
 This year, Thanksgiving was held at my cousin’s place.
 When it was just me representing our family at the turkey table, I led the charge on Thanksgiving dinner.

 So naturally, this year, at the beginning of November I started to talk menu with my cousin (who would be hosting the Thanksgiving-Shanghainese Extravaganza).
 Imagine my surprise when she said, “Hey we even got a Turducken!”